 For the most basic cooking with chickpeas, you just have to simmer them with water until they are tender.
 It might be around 1.5 to 2 hours.
 For the not-too-soft peas, simmer them without using a lid.
 And the contrary, peas cooked in the closed-lid pot will be softer and creamier.

-Firm chickpeas work well in salads and chili meals, while softer peas are ideal for hummus and other recipes that require peas to be easily broken down.
+You can use firm chickpeas for salads and eat them alongside crab cakes to make a complete meal.
+In contrast, softer peas are ideal for hummus and other recipes that require peas to be easily broken down.

 How Chickpeas (Or Garbanzo Beans) Turn Into Tasty Dishes